-If your current server is not cutting it and you need to transfer your website to a new hosting, you don't have to do it yourself.
+If your current server is not cutting it and you need to transfer your website to a new hosting, you don't have to do it yourself or learn to do it using this tutorial.
 InMotion hosting can actually do the transfer for you for free.
 Not only that, but you can rest assured that your website will be much faster on InMotion.
 Have a look at our InMotion hosting review and our how our InMotion VPS performs (hint - very fast!).

 Transfer site using migration plugin